 It's likely your substrate is too deep.
 When your bedding is deeper than 2" heat and moisture will accumulate in the lower levels of the bedding and mix with the worm's droppings causing bacteria and fungus to readily grow.
-Try changing your bedding material and then making your bin more shallow.
+Try changing your bedding material and then making your bin shallower.

 We have found that during warmer months, the mealworms will eat the bedding and increase their activity which generates more heat.
 The extra heat and the castings they produce will result in a percentage of your worms dying, as well as leading to mold growing on the bran.
 This isn't healthy for your worms or for your animals being fed.

-A great benefit of not purchasing your worms in pre-packed cups from stores with bran (besides paying retail for worms that have been shelved) is that your worms can easily be shaken into a tupperware container and refrigerated.
+A great benefit of not purchasing your worms in pre-packed cups from stores with bran (besides paying retail for worms that have been shelved) is that your worms can easily be shaken into a Tupperware container and refrigerated.
 You won't need to pick them out of the bran individually to feed them to your animals, rather grab just your worms and pop them right in the food dish.

-We want to reduce our paper use and waste; we ship out over 1500 orders per week and that would use a LOT of paper!
+We want to reduce our paper use and waste; we ship out over 3000 orders per week and that would use a LOT of paper!
 Instead, we send you an electronic confirmation of your order.